Racing NSW Race Fields Fees Explained

 The original Turnover Charge was withdrawn by Betfair in early 2016, when significant movement of racing bodies away from the Turnover Model to the Revenue Model meant that we could encourage greater trading activity without the corresponding cost in fees.
 However, given the announcement of RNSW, we have had no choice but to re-introduce the Turnover Charge for their product.

-The Turnover Charge will only apply when punters have wagered in 25 or more RNSW markets with over $2,000 in back bet volume during the course of a particular week.
-In addition, a customer would have to pay less than 1.5% of their Back Bet Turnover in commission to Betfair.
+The Turnover Charge will only apply when punters have wagered in 1 or more RNSW markets with equal to or over $6,000 in back bet volume during the course of a particular week (Monday to Sunday GMT).
+In addition, a customer would have to pay less than 1.25% of their Back Bet Turnover in commission to Betfair.
 Given these high barriers before the application of the Turnover Charge, it is expected the vast majority of customers will avoid ever having to pay it.

 RNSW’s model causes a significant disparity when it comes to the payment of race fields fees as a percentage of revenue earned by a wagering operator.
 Based on a $100 dollar wager on a Standard Meeting, Betfair will pay 53% of its revenue to RNSW as compared to a Fixed Odds operator who will pay between 20%-31% and a Tote operator who will pay 13%.
 This is before GST, payroll, operating costs and marketing costs.